Posted On: July 17, 2025

 Before Grilling

 First, ensure your cookout meat is safe when you buy it.
-That includes inspecting the packaging and the meat itself for any signs of tampering, damaging, or spoiling.
+That includes inspecting the packaging and the meat itself for any signs of tampering, damage, or spoiling.
 Buy from a reputable source to ensure that the meat has been properly refrigerated or frozen at all stages.

 You'll need enough fridge or freezer space to safely store the meat until you grill it.
 Dangerous microbes double every 20 minutes when meat sits outside refrigeration.
 They can reach numbers high enough to make you sick within 4 hours.
 You need to follow certain rules for thawing, cooking, and leaving meat out at room temperature.

 If you freeze the meat, plan enough time before your event to thaw everything in the fridge.
-Don't take the meat out until the grill is fully pre-heated.
+Don't take the meat out until the grill is fully preheated.
 Putting it on the grill at too low a temperature can cause unsafe microbial growth.

 During Your Cookout